Using web-based resources

 The Little Blue Book

-The document Information for Students, also known as the Little Blue Book (pdf, 295kB) describes policy and procedure for undergraduate students at the Faculty of Education and Social Work.
+The document Information for Students, also known as the Little Blue Book (pdf, 295kB) describes policy and procedure for undergraduate students at the Sydney School of Education and Social Work.
 Students should note that this document is revised each year and are advised to ensure their copy is the most current.
 This document outlines advice on:

 - Seeking an Assignment Due Date Extension